-It is expected that certain Mortgage Loans financed with proceeds of the Corporation's Multi-Family Housing Revenue Bonds, 2018 Series K will be partially enhanced by the Federal Home Loan Mortgage Corporation ("Freddie Mac") through its delivery of standby credit enhancement agreements ("Freddie Mac Risk Share Standby Credit Enhancement Agreements") upon completion of construction and stabilization of the related Projects and compliance with certain conditions to conversion contained in the related Freddie Mac forward commitments.
+Certain Mortgage Loans may be partially enhanced by the Federal Home Loan Mortgage Corporation ("Freddie Mac") through its delivery of standby credit enhancement agreements ("Freddie Mac Risk Share Standby Credit Enhancement Agreements") upon completion of construction and stabilization of the related Projects and compliance with certain conditions to conversion contained in the related Freddie Mac forward commitments.
 Each such Mortgage Loan will be comprised of a senior loan tranche "(Senior Tranche") typically equal to 80% of the principal amount thereof and a subordinate loan tranche ("Subordinate Tranche") typically equal to 20% of the principal amount thereof (but such percentages may vary).
 Only the Senior Tranche of each such Mortgage Loan will be credit enhanced by Freddie Mac.
-Each Freddie Mac Risk Share Standby Credit Enhancement Agreement will provide that, subject to certain requirements set forth therein, Freddie Mac will pay certain payment deficiencies related to the principal and interest due with respect to the Senior Tranche of the related Mortgage Loan.
+The Subordinate Tranche will be secured by a mortgage lien subordinate to the mortgage lien securing the Senior Tranche and the mortgage lien securing reimbursement of Freddie Mac for any draws under the related Freddie Mac Risk Share Standby Credit Enhancement Agreement.
+Each Freddie Mac Risk Share Standby Credit Enhancement Agreement of the related Freddie Mac Risk Share Standby Credit Enhancement Agreement and the mortgage lien securing reimbursement of the related Freddie Mac Risk Share Standby Credit Enhancement Agreement Agreement.
+Each Freddie Mac Risk Share Standby Credit Enhancement Agreement and interest due with respect to the Senior Tranche of the related Mortgage Loan.